Claudia-Barrera/Nanopore_16S/README.md

 At the end, you should have a single folder for each barcode inside the 03_Demultiplexing folder

 ## 4. Filtering
 Remove the low quality reads and the fragments with undesired lengths.
-In our case, we will keep reads with a quality scores higher than 10 and a length between 1300 bp and 1900 bp.
+In our case, we will keep reads with quality scores higher than 10 and a length between 1300 bp and 1900 bp.
 Revisit the quality check results to define the filtering threshold.

 ```bash
 conda activate chopper-v.0.8.0
 mkdir 04_Filtering

 for file in 03_Demultiplexing/barcode*
 do
         folder=$(basename ${file})